marco76/marco76.github.io/_posts/2018-10-08-java-hashmap-inline-initialization.md

 The first brace ({ }) creates an Anonymous Inner Class, the second brace initializes a block inside the Anonymous Inner Class.
 This Java notation is not new but very unusual.

+You can consider to call an external method to generate your hashmap.